1000% Web Traffic Growth – Taking a Travel Brand Beyond SFO’s Terminals

 PROJECT OUTCOMES

 1000% increase in web traffic.
-A new direct-to-consumer website and separate wholesale website drove 10x growth, catapulting POTG beyond the terminal and into the hands of travelers worldwide.
+A new direct-to-consumer website and separate wholesale website catapulted POTG beyond the terminal and into the hands of travelers worldwide.

 B2B strategy launches wholesale channel.
-A business-to-business strategy, including domestic and international trade shows introduced POTG’s products to wholesale vendors including additional airport retailers, travel stores, and pharmacy chains nationwide.
+A business-to-business strategy, including domestic and international trade shows, introduced POTG’s products to wholesale buyers: airport retailers, travel stores and pharmacy chains nationwide.

 Audience engagement beyond the terminal.
 In-store signage with promotions and social media contests converted one-time airport shoppers into an engaged online community.